 WG Preliminary Conclusion: The WG recommends that the requirements in relation to which forms of alleged malicious conduct would be covered by the designated published point of contact at an ICANN-accredited privacy/proxy service provider include a list of forms of malicious conduct to be covered.
 These requirements should allow for enough flexibility to accommodate new types of malicious conduct.
-Section 3 of the Public Interest Commitments (PIC) Specification in the New gTLD Registry Agreement or Safeguard 2, Annex 1 of the GAC’s Beijing Communique could serve as examples for how this could be achieved.
+Section 3 of the Public Interest Commitments (PIC) Specification in the New gTLD Registry Agreement or Safeguard 2, Annex 1 of the GAC’s Beijing Communiqué could serve as examples for how this could be achieved.

-The WG also recommends that a standardized form for information requests and reports be developed, to also include space for free form text.
-It was also suggested that providers should have the ability to “categorize” reports received, in order to facilitate responsiveness.
+The WG also recommends that a standardized form be developed for the purpose of submitting abuse reports and information requests, to also include space for free form text.
+Providers should also have the ability to “categorize” reports received, in order to facilitate responsiveness.

 CATEGORY E QUESTIONS 1 & 2 - What, if any, are the baseline minimum standardized relay processes that should be adopted by ICANN-accredited privacy/proxy service providers?
 Should ICANN-accredited privacy/proxy service providers be required to forward to the customer all allegations of illegal activities they receive relating to specific domain names of the customer?

-WG Preliminary Conclusions: The WG divided its discussions on Category E into two further topics, as further detailed below:
+WG Preliminary Conclusions: The WG divided its discussions on Category E into two further topics, as further detailed below.
+Readers should note that the WG has yet to reach consensus on the final language and recommendation for topic II below, as shown by the options indicated in square brackets.

 I. Regarding Electronic Communications: